The Amazing Chan and the Chan Clan: Episodes

+Reception

+The program was sharply criticized by Katheryn Fong, Community Coordinator of the Chinese Media Committee of Chinese for Affirmative Action, an advocacy group based in San Francisco, for continuing "to isolate generations of Chinese-Americans as being 'different'" and keeping the same "detective intoning stilted, fortune-cookie English spoken in proverbs".
+CBS President Robert D. Wood responded by calling the show "a lighthearted escapist program for youngsters", emphasizing the stereotypical Asian-American tropes of filial piety and intelligence as positive contributions with the hope "that CBS' Chan might begin to replace some of the abrasive imagery created by the old Charlie Chan character".
+Fong called this attitude a "great tragedy ... convincing many people that this kowtowing caricature is acceptable" and drew an analogy with a hypothetical cartoon about Adolf Hitler: "If CBS did a cartoon called 'Hitler's Haus' along the same lines of 'respect' and German pragmatism as your interpretation of Chan's wisdom, would that begin to replace some of the abrasive imagery created by the old Hitler and make him more acceptable to Jews?"
+Fong went on to sue the Federal Communications Commission in January 1973.

 Production

 Music

 Don Kirshner produced the songs for the show as he did for The Monkees and The Archie Show.
 Singer Ron Dante supplies the singing voice of Stanley as he did for Archie on The Archie Show.

 Marketing and other media

 A board game, jigsaw puzzle, lunch box with thermos, and comic book series were released as licensed merchandise alongside the animated series.

 Comic book

 At about the same time that the show came out, Gold Key Comics produced a comic book series based on the program, with artwork by Warren Tufts; it only lasted four issues.
 The first issue (an adaptation of the first episode) was written by Mark Evanier and was his first comic book printed in English.

 Home media

 On June 19, 2012, Warner Archive released The Amazing Chan and the Chan Clan: The Complete Series on DVD in region 1 as part of their Hanna–Barbera Classics Collection.
 This is a manufacture-on-demand (MOD) release, available through Warner's online store and Amazon.com.